-1. Payments by the Dutch Government to Dutch/non-Dutch persons in WWII, who were victims of persecution due to religion, race, beliefs or homosexuality and are presently suffering from disabilities and illnesses as a result of that persecution

-- 1. WUV payments are excluded from income. - 2.
+- 1. Payments by the Dutch Government to Dutch/non-Dutch persons in WWII, who were victims of persecution due to religion, race, beliefs or homosexuality and are presently suffering from disabilities and illnesses as a result of that persecution - B. These payments are treated as follows: - 1.
+WUV payments are excluded from income. - 2.
 Interest earned on unspent WUV payments is excluded from income effective July 2004.